konstantinou77/devops_todolist_kubernetes_task_6_working_with_deamonsets_and_jobs/INSTRUCTION.md

 kubectl get daemonset -n todoapp kubectl get pods -n todoapp

-# How to check the logs of the DaemonSet pods:
-kubectl logs <pod-name> -n todoapp

 # How to Deploy the CronJob to your cluster:
 kubectl apply -f cronjob.yml